 Previous Spotlight Researchers

 Research spotlight presents detailed information about one of the leading researchers on the CBA faculty.
-Faculty are chosen each semester by the Director of Research and can only be selected once every two years.

 The mission statements of both Texas A&M University-Kingsville and the Texas A&M University-Kingsville College of Business Administration identify research as a key reason for their existence.
 After noting the importance of high quality teaching, both mission statements highlight the active, ongoing research of the faculty.
 In fact, teaching and research support each other.
 Quality research helps to establish and further academic inquiry in business.